PIFSCstockassessments/PIFSCstockassessments.github.io/demo/home.old.md

       alt: ''
     title: Never highlight anything without a goal.
     description: For anything you want to highlight here, understand what your users know now, and what activity or impression you want from them after they see it.
-  - image:
+#  - image:
-      src: /assets/uswds/img/circle-124.png
+#      src: /assets/uswds/img/circle-124.png
-      alt: ''
+#      alt: ''
-    title: Could also have 2 or 6.
+#    title: Could also have 2 or 6.
-    description: In addition to your goal, find out your users’ goals.
+#    description: In addition to your goal, find out your users’ goals.
 [What do they want to know](https://18f.gsa.gov/) or do that supports your mission?
-Use these headings to show those.
+Use these headings to #show those.
 ---

 ## Section heading